A Visual Introduction to Copulas

 Have you ever tried to model the relationship between two or more variables, but found that they don’t follow a nice, clean multivariate normal distribution?
 Real-world data, especially in finance or insurance, is often messy.
 Variables can have different distributions (some normal, some skewed, some with fat tails), and their dependence can be more complicated than simple linear correlation.

 This is where copulas come in.
-The word “copula” means “link” or “tie,” and that’s exactly what they do: they link marginal distributions of variables together to form a multivariate distribution.
-The key idea is to separate the dependence structure from the marginal distributions.
-This means you can model the distribution of each variable on its own, and then use a copula to describe how they move together.
+The word “copula” originates from Latin and means “link” or “tie” — and that’s exactly what they do: they link marginal distributions of individual variables together into a joint multivariate distribution, while capturing their dependence structure separately.
+This separation is the key idea: you can model each variable’s marginal distribution independently, and then use a copula to describe how the variables move together.
+This enables the modelling of complex dependencies - like the tendency of assets to crash together in a financial crisis (tail dependence) - without being constrained by assumptions like normality.

 2 Sklar’s Theorem